What's the Best Age for Kids to Get a Smartphone?

 - Parent work schedules

 If you proceed: Start with heavy restrictions.
-Consider a phone without app store access, or a "dumb phone" that just calls and texts.
+Consider a basic phone that just calls and texts, or set up a smartphone with ParentalEdge from day one.

 Ages 13-14: Common Starting Point